-CityGML models comprise of georeferenced 3D vector data along with the semantics associated with the data.
+CityGML models are comprised of georeferenced 3D vector data along with the semantics associated with the data.
 In contrast to other 3D vector formats, CityGML is based on a rich, general purpose information model in addition to geometry and appearance information that allows for the integration of a variety of source data to come together in a City Model.
 To enable the use of CityGML in specific domain areas, CityGML has historically provided an extension mechanism to enrich the data with identifiable features and properties, preserving semantic interoperability.
-As it is recognised that an implementable expension mechanism might have dependencies on the encoding language, the CityGML 3.0 Conceptual Model specifies high level requirements rather than a full extension model.
+Recognizing that an implementable expansion mechanism might have dependencies based on the encoding language, the CityGML 3.0 Conceptual Model specifies high level requirements rather than a full extension model.

-Targeted application areas explicitly include urban and landscape planning; architectural design; tourist and leisure activities; environmental, energy and mobility simulations; mobile telecommunications; disaster management; homeland security; vehicle and pedestrian navigation; training simulators and mobile robotics.
+Targeted application areas explicitly include:

+Urban and landscape planning;

+Architectural design;

+Tourist and leisure activities;

+Environmental, energy and mobility simulations;

+Mobile telecommunications; disaster management;

+Homeland security;

+Vehicle and pedestrian navigation;

+Training simulators and mobile robotics.

-The future CityGML 3.0 Encoding Standards will be implementable source formats for 3D portraying or transformation into dedicated potrayal formats such as the OGC i3s or the OGC 3D Tiles community standards, KML/COLLADA or glTF.
-The OGC 3D Portrayal Service may be used for content delivery.
+The future CityGML 3.0 encoding standards will be implementable source formats for 3D portraying or transformation into dedicated portrayal formats such as the OGC I3S or the OGC 3D Tiles Community Standards, OGC KML, COLLADA or glTF.
+The OGC 3D Portrayal Service (3DPS) may be used for content delivery.

 Features of the CityGML 3.0 Conceptual Model:

-Geospatial Information Model (ontology) for urban landscapes based on the ISO 19100 family
+Geospatial Information Model (ontology) for urban landscapes based on the ISO 19100 family.

-Representation of 3D geometries, based on the ISO 19107 model, independent of data encodings, as well as of 3D point clouds
+Representation of 3D geometries, based on the ISO 19107 model, independent of data encodings, as well as of 3D point clouds.

-Grouping into space hierarchies, including concepts like stories/floors within buildings
+Grouping into space hierarchies, including concepts like stories/floors within buildings.

-Representation of object surface characteristics (e.g. textures, materials)
+Representation of object surface characteristics (e.g. textures, materials).

-Representation of dynamic, i.e. time-dependent, properties of city models
+Representation of dynamic, i.e. time-dependent, properties of city models.

-Taxonomies and aggregations
+Taxonomies and aggregations including:

-Digital Terrain Models as a combination of triangulated irregular networks (TINs), regular rasters, break and skeleton lines, mass points
+Digital Terrain Models as a combination of triangulated irregular networks (TINs), regular grids, break and skeleton lines, mass points.

-Sites (currently buildings, other constructions, bridges, and tunnels)
+Sites (currently buildings, other constructions, bridges, and tunnels).

-Vegetation (areas, volumes, and solitary objects with vegetation classification)
+Vegetation (areas, volumes, and solitary objects with vegetation classification).

-Water bodies (volumes, surfaces)
+Water bodies (volumes, surfaces).

-Transportation facilities (graph structures, 3D space, and 3D surface data)
+Transportation facilities (graph structures, 3D space, and 3D surface data).

-Land use (representation of areas of the earth’s surface dedicated to a specific land use)
+Land use (representation of areas of the earth’s surface dedicated to a specific land use).

-City furniture
+City furniture.

-Generic city objects and attributes
+Generic city objects and attributes.

-User-definable (recursive) grouping
+User-definable (recursive) grouping.

 Multiscale model with 4 well-defined consecutive Levels of Detail (LOD), applicable to both interior and exterior:

-LOD0 – Highly generalised model
+LOD0 – Highly generalized model;

-LOD1 – Block model / extrusion objects
+LOD1 – Block model / extrusion objects;

-LOD2 – Realistic, but still generalised model
+LOD2 – Realistic, but still generalized model;

-LOD3 – Highly detailed model
+LOD3 – Highly detailed model.

-Multiple representations in different LODs simultaneously; generalisation relations between objects in different LODs
+Multiple representations in different LODs simultaneously and generalization relations between objects in different LODs

-Ability to combine different interior and exterior LoDs, including representation of floor plans
+Ability to combine different interior and exterior LoDs, including representation of floor plans.

-Optional topological connections between feature (sub)geometries
+Optional topological connections between feature (sub)geometries.

-Enables a variety of different encoding specifications, including GML and JSON
+Enables a variety of different encoding specifications, including GML and JSON.

-Extension of the conceptual model through code lists, generic objects and Application Domain Extensions (ADEs)
+Extension of the CM through code lists, generic objects and Application Domain Extensions (ADEs).

 With CityGML 3.0, ADEs become platform-independent models on a conceptual level that can be mapped to multiple and different target encodings.
-ADEs are implemented as UML models that extend the conceptual model in this specification.
-This includes a mechanism that favours the insertion of additional feature properties into any defined feature class through 'hooks' over subtyping of features.
-This means that the existing feature classes can be used and additional properties from one or more ADEs can easily be supported in different encodings
+ADEs are implemented as UML models that extend the CM in this standard.
+This includes a mechanism that favors the insertion of additional feature properties into any defined feature class through 'hooks' over subtyping of features.
+This means that the existing feature classes can be used and additional properties from one or more ADEs can easily be supported in different encodings.

-Ability to specify an ADE that can be further extended
+Ability to specify an ADE that can be further extended.

 <<SNIP, SNIP>>